Crown Royal: Production

 Crown Royal is produced solely at the company's distillery at Gimli, on the shores of Lake Winnipeg, Manitoba, Canada.
-The production of Crown Royal uses 10,000 bushels of rye, maize and barley daily, which is sourced from Manitoba and surrounding provinces, and requires 750000 impgal of water naturally filtered through the limestone beneath the lake.
+The production of Crown Royal uses 10,000 impbu of rye, maize and barley daily, sourced from Manitoba and surrounding provinces, and requires 750000 impgal of water naturally filtered through the limestone beneath the lake.

-The whisky is stored in 1.7 million barrels, located in 56 warehouses over 5 acre of land.
+The whisky is stored in 1.7 million barrels, in 56 warehouses over 5 acre of land.
 It is then blended and bottled in Amherstburg, Ontario.

-Crown Royal was also produced at the Waterloo distillery in Ontario and the LaSalle distillery in Montreal, until they were closed in early 1990's.
+Crown Royal was also produced at the Waterloo distillery in Ontario and the LaSalle distillery in Montreal, until they were closed in the early 1990s.

-Bottling of the whisky is done in a facility in Amherstburg, Ontario and Valleyfield, Quebec.
-The Amherstburg plant is slated to close in February 2026 with work for the United States to be moved and Crown Royal bottles designated for Canada and non-US export markets will be bottled at the Valleyfield plant.
+The whisky was bottled in facilities in Amherstburg, Ontario, and Valleyfield, Quebec.
+The Amherstburg plant closed in February 2026, with bottling for the United States moved to the US, and Crown Royal for Canada and non-US export markets continuing to be bottled at the Valleyfield plant.
 This move was heavily criticized by local leaders, including Ontario premier Doug Ford.

-Current products
+Products

 Crown Royal Peach was introduced in 2019.